epam/ai-dial-core/README.md

 ## Helm Deployment

 You have the option to deploy the AI DIAL Core on the Kubernetes cluster by utilizing an _umbrella_ [dial](https://github.com/epam/ai-dial-helm/blob/main/charts/dial/README.md) Helm chart, which also deploys other AI DIAL components.
-Alternatively, you can create a dedicated Helm chart using the [dial-core](https://github.com/epam/ai-dial-helm/blob/main/charts/dial-core/README.md) Helm chart.
+Alternatively, you can use [dial-core](https://github.com/epam/ai-dial-helm/blob/main/charts/dial-core/README.md) Helm chart to deploy just Core.

 > Refer to [Examples](https://github.com/epam/ai-dial-helm/blob/main/charts/dial/examples/README.md) for guidelines.